 Yes, definitely.
 In this recipe there are two reasons for the rest.
 First, oat flour takes a little time to soak up moisture, so you will notice the batter getting thicker the longer it sits.
 Second, the baking powder needs some time to work with the fluffy egg whites to create nice big air bubbles to make the waffles light in texture.

 Wrap any leftover waffles in paper towels and store inside an airtight container in the refrigerator.
-Reheat in the toaster as you would with store bought waffles.
+Reheat in the toaster or toaster oven as you would with store bought waffles.

 These waffles are also great to make ahead and freeze.
 Follow the same directions as above for storage, and cook straight from frozen when you're ready to eat.